Tearing Down a House

 Moving the House Instead of Tearing it Down

 Although it can cost around $100,000 or more to move a house, transporting it to another location is a reasonable solution you might want to consider.
 One way that kind of situation can work is like this: You offer to sell the house to a buyer for $1.00, providing the buyer bears the expense of moving it.
-You win.
-The buyers win.
+You win, and the buyers win as well.

 But make sure the house can physically be moved to its new location before signing the deed.
 For example, areas such as downtown and Midtown Sacramento are bordered by freeways.
 These neighborhoods are essentially landlocked because the homes are too tall to fit under a bridge or freeway.
 Thinking ahead is priceless.